-Clinical trial patient recruitment misconceptions
+Clinical trial patient recruitment: 5 common misconceptions

 Misconception: Patients don’t want to learn about clinical trials through social media.

-Misconception: Patients don’t need all of the information about a trial up front.
+Misconception: Patients don’t need all of the information about a trial upfront.

 Misconception: Digital recruitment isn’t the right approach for some patient populations.